Equivariant motivic integration on special formal schemes: Introduction

 \begin{prop}[Proposition \ref{G-smoothening}] Let $G$ be a smooth finite group $k$-scheme.
 Then every flat generically smooth special formal $R$-scheme $\mathfrak X$ endowed with a good adic $G$-action admits a $G$-N\'eron smoothening $\mathfrak h\colon \mathfrak Y \to\mathfrak X$. \end{prop}

-This tool guarantees through Proposition \ref{dilatation_stft} that the notion of $G$-equivariant motivic integration for special formal schemes is an obvious extension of the one for stft formal schemes.
+This basic tool together with Proposition \ref{dilatation_stft} guarantees that the notion of $G$-equivariant motivic integration for special formal schemes is an obvious extension of the one for stft formal schemes.
 It also promotes its crucial effects on the main results of the present article.
 Indeed, by Proposition \ref{dilatation_stft}, we realize some basic properties of the $G$-equivariant motivic integration, such as the compatibility with formal completion (Proposition \ref{base_change}) and the additivity (Corollary \ref{int-additive}).
 Moreover, if $\omega$ is an $\mathfrak X$-{\it bounded} gauge form, we obtain in Proposition \ref{special-connected} a $G$-equivariant version of \cite[Prop.
-5.14]{Ni2} on the expression of the motivic integral $\int_{\mathfrak X}|\omega|$ via the connected components of $\mathfrak X_0$.
+5.14]{Ni2} on the expression of the motivic integral $\int_{\mathfrak X}|\omega|$ in terms of the connected components of $\mathfrak X_0$.
 The most significant result on the $G$-equivariant motivic integration for special formal schemes that we obtain, also under the support of Proposition \ref{G-smoothening}, is the special $G$-equivariant change of variables formula (see Theorem \ref {changeofvariables}).

 \begin{thm}[Theorem \ref {changeofvariables}] Let $G$ be a smooth finite group $k$-scheme.
 Let $\mathfrak X$ and $\mathfrak Y$ be generically smooth special formal $R$-schemes endowed with good adic actions of $G$, and let $\mathfrak h\colon \mathfrak Y \to\mathfrak X$ be an adic $G$-equivariant morphism of formal $R$-schemes such that the induced morphism $\mathfrak Y_{\eta} \to \mathfrak X_{\eta}$ is an open embedding and $\mathfrak Y_{\eta}(K^{sh})=\mathfrak X_{\eta}(K^{sh})$.
 If $\omega$ is a gauge form on $\mathfrak X_{\eta}$, then